 If you’re looking to free yourself from eyeglasses and contact lenses, laser eye surgery offers permanent astigmatism correction.
 Candidacy for laser eye surgery depends on your age, and the type and severity of your astigmatism.

-No matter your level of astigmatism, Memorial Eye Center - Corinthian Pointe in Central Southwest has the perfect solution for your needs.
+No matter your level of astigmatism, Memorial Eye Center - Corinthian Pointe in Houston has the perfect solution for your needs.

 Meet our Eye Doctors